 The table compares each contaminant's EPA legal limit, the health-based guideline from an authority (OEHHA or EWG), and the CheckYourTap safe level calibrated for pregnancy.
 The last column is the health-protective figure, not the legal one.

-Two rows have no number we can honestly fill with a "safe" figure.
+Two of those rows get no "safe" figure at all.
 For lead and PFOA, the health target for fetal exposure is zero.
-The other three carry health guidelines far below what a compliance report treats as passing.
+The other three carry health guidelines far below the level a compliance report calls passing.

 Citation capsule: Lead crosses the placenta by passive diffusion with essentially no fetal barrier (Bellinger, 2005), and health agencies including OEHHA and the CDC recognize no safe level of lead exposure.
 The EPA's health-based goal (MCLG) for PFOA is zero (EPA PFAS regulation, 2024).
 Both contaminants therefore have no safe level for a developing baby.